empireMind/MyWpfControl/README.md

 我的邮箱是topxc1124@foxmail.com 欢迎交流！

-This is a simple customized wpf listview, which can scroll smoothly while new items adds in.
+This is a simple customized wpf listview, which can scroll smoothly when new items adds in.
-Your can choose orinetation like using wpf stackpanel, and set how many items you want to show.
+Your may choose orinetation like using wpf stackpanel, and set how many items you want to show.
 It also supports customized datatemplate.

 My email is topxc1124@foxmail.com.
-All suggestions and feedbacks are welcomed!
+All suggestions and feedbacks are welcome!